Dario-Lloshi-Development-LLC/NurMakkah/docs/islamic_content_verification_report.md

 **This certificate confirms that:**

-✅ **All Islamic content in the Hajj & Umrah application has been verified against authentic Islamic sources**
+✅ **All Islamic content in the Nur Makkah & Umrah application has been verified against authentic Islamic sources**

 ✅ **The content accurately represents the five pillars of Islam as per Quran and Sunnah**

-✅ **Hajj and Umrah procedures described are in accordance with the four major schools of Islamic jurisprudence**
+✅ **Nur Makkah and Umrah procedures described are in accordance with the four major schools of Islamic jurisprudence**

 ✅ **All religious formulas, niyyah, and du'aas are authentic**